duke-leeth/env-setup/docs/macbook/application.md

   * `pyenv global` sets the default Python version for the user account, and pyenv stores that choice in `~/.pyenv/version`.
 That version is used in every shell unless a project-level `.python-version` file or a temporary shell override takes priority
   * Priority order
     * `pyenv` checks versions in this order: a shell override > a local project version > the global version > the system Python if no pyenv setting applies.
 So `pyenv global` is the broad default, but it is not the highest priority setting.
+    * **IMPORTANT!!!** If you don't see the command `pyenv global <PYTHON_VERSION>` working, make sure there is no `.python-version` in the directory.
+Otherwise, the local project version has higher priority than the global one.

 ### [Visual Studio Code (VS Code)](https://code.visualstudio.com/)